Eziclip

 Drop as many as you like — they compress in your browser, then download as one zip.

-Pick a bitrate level + format
+Pick a format and a level

-Cloud audio tools upload every file to a server to convert it.
-Eziclip never uploads — the encode runs on your device, so your recordings stay private and there's no cost per file, which is why it's free with no caps and no watermark.
+Cloud audio converters send every file to a server to process it.
+Eziclip works differently — the encode runs in your browser, so it's a web app that's free with no caps and no watermark.
+No account, no paywall at the download.
+Like every Eziclip tool, it's funded by optional support.

 How to compress audio in your browser